kmuniba98/atl-maproom-web-app/README.md

 ## Acknowledgments

 * Dr. Ellen Zegura, Dr. Chris Le Dantec, Dr. Amanda Meng, Dr. Alex Godwin, Francella Tonge and the Civic Data Science REU
-* Jer Thorp, Emily Catedral, Chris Anderson, Jane Friedhoff, and the Office for Creative Research and St. Louis Center for Creative Arts
+* Jer Thorp, Emily Catedral, and the Office for Creative Research and St. Louis Center for Creative Arts
 * Melanie Richard and the support staff of the School of Literature, Media, and Communication
 * Digital Integrative Liberal Arts Center at the Georgia Institute of Technology Ivan Allen College of Liberal Arts